Kamran-Afzali/Kamran-Afzali.github.io/_posts/EthicsOfPM.md

 **Ethical Commitments in Care**

 The Research Ethics Committees (RECs) emphasize the importance of inclusivity and equity in digital health studies.
-They inquire about the availability of necessary digital tools like smartphones and internet access, ensuring these are provided where needed.
-Concerns are raised about the potential withdrawal of these services post-study, which could impede continued care and participation.
-Compensation must be fair and consistent across all participants.
-The RECs also scrutinize software compatibility with various operating systems and physical adaptability of devices to different body shapes and features.
-They advocate for inclusive questionnaire options, especially regarding gender and Body Mass Index (BMI) criteria, ensuring a diverse participant pool.
-Non-English speakers and special patient populations require appropriate translation services and justifications for their inclusion or exclusion in studies.
-RECs encourage applicants to be as inclusive as possible and support them constructively through these complex ethical discussions.
+Here we discuss some of he points that could be brought up RECs.

 **Autonomy**

-**Autonomy**, a relatively new concept in digital healthcare, is crucial for protecting patient independence and dignity.
+Autonomy, a relatively new concept in digital healthcare, is crucial for protecting patient independence and dignity.
 Challenges related to autonomy include freedom of choice in treatment, informed consent, awareness of data collection and usage, and the right to know medical results.
 Privacy, one of the most critical ethical challenges, involves data protection, confidentiality, data sharing, and intended or unintended data uses.

 **Equity**
-**Equity** is defined by equal access to digital technology and healthcare, equity in treatment, non-discrimination, data ownership, and empowerment.
-Security, another significant factor, involves protecting patients' private information from unauthorized access, ensuring data storage safety, and safeguarding information during data transfers.
+Equity is defined by equal access to digital technology and healthcare, equity in treatment, non-discrimination, data ownership, and empowerment.

 **Participant Safety and Support**

 A significant portion of discussions revolves around public and patient involvement (PPI) in study design and the development of comprehensible materials.
-Many applicants engage the public, but those who do not receive recommendations to do so.
 This involvement helps mitigate concerns about participant burden and frustration with the technology.
 Amendments to recruitment protocols are often requested to reduce participant pressure and ensure voluntary participation.
 Safety measures for control groups and sensitive populations are critically examined, with well-considered arrangements required.
 Clear and user-friendly instructions for technology usage are essential, and studies involving high-risk devices must undergo safety checks before approval.

 **Conflict of Interest**

-Conflicts of interest, though affecting a minority of applications, are meticulously addressed.
 Applicants must disclose all affiliations with sponsors and ensure that financially affiliated researchers do not consent patients.
-RECs place emphasis on clarifying relationships between researchers, organizations, and study locations, especially when submitted to Higher Education Institution (HEI) RECs.
+RECs place emphasis on clarifying relationships between researchers, organizations, and study locations, especially when submitted to Higher Education Institution RECs.

-**Study Design**

-Issues in study design often stem from inconsistent recruitment methods and gaps in participant information.
-For example, recruiting from accident and emergency departments for studies requiring healthy volunteers necessitates clear medical exclusion criteria.
-RECs demand detailed justifications for participant inclusion and exclusion, ensuring that all necessary consent forms and information sheets are provided.
-The qualifications of clinicians involved in patient assessment and recruitment are scrutinized, and researchers must provide robust justifications for their sampling and recruitment methods.

 **Protocol Robustness**